trstroem/ACSS-chatbot-v3/README.md

 7. From here, you should be able to consume the endpoint from any front-end you like.
 Build a new App or integrate the endpoint into an existing one of your preference!

+## Known issues

+The extraction of information about the ACSS VIS returns different collection of information depending on whether the SAP system was deployed from within ACSS, or simply registered with ACSS.
+This means the sample code in step get_acss_url may throw errors.
+For instance, the VIS object of a registered VIS system will possibly not contain the embedded "infrastructure_configuration" object.
+You can use the "jsonpickle" package to inspect the dictionary structure of your VIS objects (use jsonpickle.encode(object) to do this) - then accommodate your own code based on what information is available.
+The provided code sample should work for ACSS-deployed systems "as-is".

 ## Tools used in this flow
 - LLM tool